 - Talent and leadership

-One potential solution stood out – to run four Knowledge Cafés, one for each of the strategic pillars.
+One potential solution stood out: to run four Knowledge Cafés, one for each strategic pillar.
 The process ran like this:

 The Setup

-We decided to run four Cafés concurrently in the same room in 90 minutes.
+We decided to run four Cafés concurrently in the same room for 90 minutes.

 The venue was a light and airy room on the 17th floor of Cork County Hall.

-The Knowledge Café tables we chose were tall, pod-like tables, all in red at which people stood.
+The Knowledge Café tables we chose were tall, pod-like, all red, and people stood at them.

 Each Café was held in one of the four corners of the room.